Assistive Technology

 CHAI's Approach

-CHAI is also working with governments to set up and strengthen systems that can create sustainable demand for appropriate assistive products.
-We are working with governments in ten countries, Ethiopia, Indonesia, Kenya, Liberia, Malawi, Nigeria, Rwanda, Sierra Leone, South Africa, and Uganda.
-CHAI supports the development of data systems, national policies and strategies, procurement guidelines, product and provision standards, as well as implementing government-led programs and market-oriented interventions aimed at improving accessibility and affordability of assistive technology.
+CHAI is working with governments and partners such Missing Billion Initiative, ATscale, and Global Disability Innovation Hub to set up and strengthen systems that integrate the provision of assistive technology in the public sector and create sustainable demand and supply for appropriate and quality assistive products.
+CHAI supports the development of data systems, leadership and coordination structures, national policies and strategies, procurement guidelines, product specifications and provision standards, as well as government programs and market-oriented interventions aimed at improving accessibility and affordability of assistive technology.

 Spotlight